funkyfuture/deck-chores/docs/usage.rst

            defaults to :envvar:`TIMEZONE`
 user       the user to run the command.
 See :ref:`options-user`
-           for details regarding the defaults.
+           for details regarding the defaults. workdir    the working directory when the command is executed
 =========  ========================================================

 The attribute ``command`` and one of ``cron``, ``date`` or ``interval`` are *required* for each